My body, my story

 When I dance, when I swim, when I laugh, when I sing.

-I'm going to go hiking soon with Yamae, who organizes hikes for women in Marseille.
-Something special happens when you spend a long time in nature.
+I'm going hiking soon with Yamae, who organizes hikes for women in Marseille.
+Something special happens when you spend a lot of time in nature.
 My body is resilient; I can walk for a long time without getting tired.

-Sometimes in my family we turn up the music and dance in the living room.
-These moments give me a lot of energy, we let go, we celebrate.
+Sometimes in my family we turn the music up loud and dance in the living room.
+These moments give me a lot of energy, we let loose, we party.

 A book that fundamentally improved your relationship with your body?

-Otherwise, I keep recommending the podcast 4 quarts d'heures to all my friends.
-Funny and relevant girls who give their ups and downs each week by sharing good tips, book recommendations, movies...
-As soon as I feel like I'm losing motivation, listening to them lifts my spirits and makes me want to get moving.
+Otherwise, I keep recommending the 4 Quarts d'Heure podcast to all my girlfriends.
+Funny and insightful women who share their ups and downs every week, offering tips, book recommendations, movie recommendations...
+Whenever I feel like I'm losing motivation, listening to them lifts my spirits and makes me want to get moving.

-Journalist Mélody Thomas's newsletter, La Perce Oreille, on Substack, allows us to take a step back from the issues of inclusivity in fashion and our relationship with shopping (I recommend reading the article "Shopping therapy: Delulu is la Solulu").
-She also shares a gold mine of readings, exhibitions to see, podcasts and albums to listen to.
+Journalist Mélody Thomas's newsletter , La Perce-Oreille, on Substack, offers a fresh perspective on issues of inclusivity in fashion and our relationship with shopping (I recommend reading the article "Shopping Therapy: Delulu is the Solulu").
+She also shares a wealth of reading material, exhibitions to see, podcasts, and albums to listen to.

 And more recently, the film Au Bain des Dames by Margaux Fournier, a must-see.
 That's how I want to grow old.